 Their drawbacks are:

-Who benefits from such services?
+Who benefits from such cloud services?

-The target audience of such services is:
+The target audience of such cloud systems is:

 - Successful startups that have scaled – Paypal and Twitter use Google Cloud Platform.